dpguthrie/yahooquery/README.md

 - The data will always be returned as a dictionary
 - `Ticker.ENDPOINTS` will show you the list of allowable endpoints you can pass to the `get_endpoints` method

-## Comparison to yfinance

-### Advantages

-- Data is retrieved from an API instead of scraped through their front-end (this doesn't apply to the historical pricing and option chain data).
-This makes for significantly faster requests for base endpoints.

-### Disadvantages

-- Multithreading is available through yfinance and makes downloading historical prices increasingly faster than yahooquery as the number of tickers increase.  **This feature could probably be developed next.**